Vision For Physical Education

 PE and Physical Activity at Tardebigge

-The children are entitiled to at least two hours of PE a week (see timetables).
-One lesson is delivered with their class teacher and another with our sport coaches- Mr Alexander who is a part of our school team.
-(Our School budget supports the staffing NOT the PE/Sport premiuim)
+The children are entitled to at least two hours of PE a week (see timetables).
+One lesson is delivered with their class teacher and another with our sport coaches (Mr Allen) who is a part of our school team.
+(Our School budget supports the staffing NOT the PE/Sport Premium)

 PE lessons take place on our playground, field and in the community hall, which we hire for our PE lessons.

 In addition to the traditional sports being played at school, we also invite in specialist coaches to deliver their specialist sport.
-Last year we have had Stressbox sessions, which has focussed on mental health.
-This year we are having Jump rope and Pilates lessons.
 These sessions with external coaches also contribute towards staff CPD as they take place during curriculum time.
+Staff will be taking part in PECS (PE curriculum support) to help develop their skills in teaching the subject.

 Year 3 begin swimming sessions at Bromsgrove School in the Spring term and continue to the end of the year.
 They have a final term of swimming in Year 4.